 For {\it XRT}, we reprocess the event files with the task `xrtpipeline', and select the event files which operated in Photon Counting mode.
 The source is detected in almost all observations, with a count rate in the range of 0.001 - 0.1 cts s$^{-1}$ in 0.3 - 2 keV.
 The source file is extracted using a source region of radius of 30''.
 The background is estimated in an annulus region centered on the source position, with an inner radius of 60'' and outer radius of 90''.
 Due to the low counts, we only extract the 0.3-2 kV band count rate for single observations.
 They are listed in Table \ref{tab:1} and plotted in Figure \ref{fig:mag}.

 We also stack the {\it XRT} observations into five groups and list them in Table \ref{tab:1}, which are marked as O01\_09, O10\_18, O20\_31, O01\_31, and O32\_40.
-The 0.3-2 and 2-10 keV band stacking images for each group are presented in Figure \ref{fig:stickingimg}.
+The 0.3-2 and 2-10 keV band stacking images for each group are shown in Figure \ref{fig:stickingimg}.
 We find that the most of X-ray photons are detected in the soft band (0.3-2 keV).
-Interestingly, about two dozen of X-ray photons are also detected in 2-10 keV band during the observations before June 4, 2019 (O01\_31), while half of the hard band X-ray photons are detected during the 2019 April observations (O10\_18).
+Interestingly, about two dozen of X-ray photons are detected in the hard band (2-10 keV) during the observations before June 4, 2019 (O01\_31), and half of them are detected during the 2019 April observations (O10\_18).
 We extract the source and background files from the stacking events files.
 The stacking count rates in 0.3-2 keV and 2-10 keV, respectively, are listed in Table \ref{tab:1}, and are plotted in Figure \ref{fig:x-ray} as well.

-Interestingly, the soft band X-ray count rate shows a factor of $\sim$ 25 increase from O01\_31 to O32\_40, while the hard band X-ray count rate dims to be undetectable, as was shown in Figure \ref{fig:x-ray}.
+Interestingly, the soft band X-ray count rate shows a factor of $\sim$ 25 increase from O01\_31 to O32\_40, while the hard band X-ray count rate dims to be undetectable, as is shown in Figure \ref{fig:x-ray}.
 We will come back to this strong hardness evolution feature in \S \ref{sec:X-rays}.